Stephen Colbert (character): The Dana Carvey Show

-Colbert's earliest mainstream exposure came in the prime time sketch comedy program The Dana Carvey Show.
-While only lasting seven episodes in early 1996, it provided Colbert with roles that would help forge his future onscreen persona.
+Colbert's earliest mainstream exposure came in the 1996 prime time sketch comedy program The Dana Carvey Show.
+While only lasting seven episodes, it provided Colbert with roles that would help forge his future onscreen persona.
 This was largely due to its format of delivering sketch performances directly to the camera.
 Although they did not air, several sketches inspired by The Onion also had Colbert playing a deadpan anchor delivering the news.
 In an interview with The New York Times regarding The Dana Carvey Show, Colbert noted, "If you have an opportunity to give it right to the audience, there’s a special connection that you make by looking at the camera."

 Upon the show's cancellation, Colbert was cast for The Daily Show by co-creator Madeleine Smithberg.
 This was thanks to his performance as a nauseated waiter on The Dana Carvey Show.